 Children deserve to be taught a broad range of comparative mythology and religion; they’re naturally curious, and what’s more interesting than the ancient belief systems that so many of our peers and ancestors have dedicated their lives to?
-By teaching them about the world’s religions, we are giving them the information they seek and filling a gap in their knowledge in the same way we do when we teach about history or politics.
+By teaching them about the world’s religions, we are giving them information they seek and filling a gap in their knowledge in the same way we do when we teach about history or politics.

 The fact remains that people, more often than not, inherit their religious beliefs from parents or childhood mentors.
 There is a crucial period in which a child begins to ask questions about life and wonder about the origin of existence and, in a religious family, these questions are typically answered in a religious context.
 The process begins with childhood baptisms, forced participation in religious rituals from a young age, and teaching children who are too young to understand that their religion is the only correct one, and sometimes that all others will burn in Hell.

+This is a form of abuse; these families are stultifying childrens’ intellectual abilities by refusing to give them access to wider experiences and knowledge.
 But there is hope.
 By educating children about the world’s many religions, historical and modern alike, we can show them that each faith is simply one culture’s attempt to explain the unknown.
 They can learn about religion from the perspective of an anthropologist, with a proper balance of intrigue and detachment, and gain true insight into the origin of the world’s many belief systems.